 Swimming • Surfing • Standup Paddle Boarding • Running • Rock Climbing • Biking • Ballet/dance • Skiing • Snowboarding • Basketball • Soccer • Fitness Activities and More!

 Ci Wear is great too, for individuals who need a wearing option for their smartphone or MP3 player.
-Our shirt eliminates the annoying bouncing cord during exercise or wires from being snagged that can cause loss or damage to a device.
+Our shirt eliminates the annoying bouncing cord during exercise or loose wires from being snagged that can cause loss or damage to a device.

 You will find no other shirt like it.

 "6 hours 5 minutes total time, 3 laps, 15.3 miles total, over 150 total obstacles that consisted of water, wet clay, sweat, more wet clay, and cargo net climbs up 25 feet and down, and not one problem with the Neptunes in these brutally harsh conditions.
 This shirt has been through hell and back!
 Definitely well worth the money in knowing the the processors are secured when doing physical activities."

 "Less worry about our son's cochlear implant processors and more time playing!"

 Our son Cole, who has bilateral cochlear implants, was the inspiration behind Ci Wear.